microsoft/vscode-java-debug/Troubleshooting.md

 ### Try:
 1. For Reason 1, try to add a breakpoint and stop your program there, then run evaluation expression.
 2. For Reason 2, try to change the `console` option in the launch.json to `externalTerminal` or `integratedTerminal`.
-That's the official solution for console input.
+That's the official solution for program console input.

-## The Debug CONSOLE throws Error: Could not find or load main class xxx
+## The DEBUG CONSOLE throws Error: Could not find or load main class xxx
 ### Reason:
 You configured the wrong main class name in the launch.json.

 ### Try:
 1. Check the mainClass field is configured correctly.
-2. If the problem still exists, try to reference `"Java Language Support extension is not started or broken"` paragraph to troubleshoot if the Language Server works well.
+2. If the problem still exists, try to reference `"Java Language Support extension fails to start"` paragraph to troubleshoot if the Language Server works well.

 ## The DEBUG CONSOLE throws ClassNotFoundException
 ### Reason:
 The debugger doesn't resolve the whole classpath list correctly.
-The possible reason is the Java Language Server is broken.
+The possible reason is the Java Language Server fails to start.

 ### Try:
-1. Reference `"Java Language Support extension is not started or broken"` paragraph for troubleshooting.
+1. Reference `"Java Language Support extension fails to start"` paragraph for troubleshooting.

 ## Cannot find a class with the main method
 ### Reason:
-When mainClass is not configured in the launch.json, the debugger will try to resolve a class with main method.
+When mainClass is not configured in the launch.json, the debugger will try to auto resolve a class with main method.
 This error means the debugger doesn't find any main class in your workspace.

 ### Try:
 1. Check if there is main class existed in your workspace.
-2. If so, it's probably because the Java Language Server is broken.
-Reference `"Java Language Support extension is not started or broken"` paragraph for troubleshooting.
+2. If so, it's probably because the Java Language Server fails to start.
+Reference `"Java Language Support extension fails to start"` paragraph for troubleshooting.